Mythimna unipuncta: Pest of crop plants

 In the United States, the western regions of New York experienced an outbreak of common armyworms around May 2012.
 While the infestation remained fairly localized, it obliterated several hay and corn fields.

 When fields are prone to being attacked, the crops should be checked periodically, especially in the first two weeks of June.
 Pheromone traps can be used to gauge size of adult populations.
-The damage on leaves is a telling sign that insecticides and baits may be useful in combatting an outbreak.
+The damage on leaves is a telling sign that insecticides and baits may be useful in combating an outbreak.